ansys/pyansys-dev-guide/doc/source/how-to/tutorials/python_2d_plots.rst

 **PyAnsys example: Structural analysis results**

-Let's visualize stress distribution results from a PyMAPDL structural analysis:
+The following example demonstrates how to use `Matplotlib`_ to visualize stress distribution results from a PyMAPDL structural analysis.

 .. code-block:: python